 Seeing as I’m taking a short break from my own blog for the next couple of weeks, I’m highlighting a timely post of Diana’s today where she asks: “How does anyone keep up with blogging and not burn out?”
 Check out the useful tips and tricks she shares in the link below.

 Come visit me over at Jill Weatherholt’s blog today.
 Jill is a friend and a fellow author/blogger who writes delightful stories about love, friendship and forgiveness, and she has graciously invited me to take part in her Summer Spotlight series.

-As it happens, there are only a few days left to snap up Calmer Girls on Kindle for only 99¢, and you can get the link at Jill’s place.
+As it happens, there are just a few days left to snap up Calmer Girls on Kindle for only 99¢, and you can get the link at Jill’s place.
 Please drop by with a comment when you get a chance, and I will chat with you later this afternoon when I get home.
 I look forward to seeing you there.

 Cindy Knokeis a popular blogger, photographer and world traveller with a loyal following on WordPress.
 When you check out her collection of breathtaking photo captures, many of them from nature, you will see why.
 She even has her own National Geographic page!

 From her About page, I Blog, Therefore I Am: